Ron Stone (American football): Dallas Cowboys

-Stone was selected by the Dallas Cowboys in the fourth round (96th overall) of the 1993 NFL Draft and was switched to play at offensive guard.
-He was activated for only 4 games as a rookie.
+Stone was selected by the Dallas Cowboys in the fourth round (96th overall) of the 1993 NFL draft and was switched to play at offensive guard.
+He was activated for only four games as a rookie.
 The next year, he saw most of his playing time on the field goal and extra point lines.

 During his time with the team he was a backup at guard and tackle.
 In 1994, during a playoff game against the Green Bay Packers, injuries forced him to play two different positions along the offensive line.
-Although he was a talented player and the top offensive line backup, he couldn't start ahead of the team's other offensive guards that included: Nate Newton, Larry Allen, Kevin Gogan, John Gesek and Derek Kennard.
-He was a part of 2 Super Bowl winning teams.
+Although he was a talented player and the top offensive line backup, he couldn't start ahead of the team's other offensive guards which included Nate Newton, Larry Allen, Kevin Gogan, John Gesek, and Derek Kennard.
+He was a part of two Super Bowl winning teams.

 New York Giants

-On March 1, 1996, the New York Giants signed him as an unrestricted free agent, when the Cowboys couldn´t match an offer that would pay him, more than any of the Cowboy starter in the offensive line except for offensive tackle Erik Williams.
-The contract at the time was criticized, because it was seen as overpaying for a player that was not proven and had no starter experience.
+On March 1, 1996, the New York Giants signed him as an unrestricted free agent, when the Cowboys couldn’t match an offer which would pay him more than any of the Cowboys’ starters in the offensive line, except for offensive tackle Erik Williams.
+The contract at the time was criticized, because it was seen as overpaying for a player who was not proven and had no experience as a starter.

-Stone spent 6 seasons with the Giants as the starter at right guard, where he was named to 2 Pro Bowls and 2 All-Pro teams.
+Stone spent six seasons with the Giants as the starter at right guard, where he was named to two Pro Bowls and two All-Pro teams.

 San Francisco 49ers

 On April 12, 2002, he signed with the San Francisco 49ers as an unrestricted free agent.
 He was the starter at right guard and made the Pro Bowl in his first year, despite playing the entire season with a right arm brace.
-In a salary-cap move, he was released on March 2, 2004.
+In a salary cap move, he was released on March 2, 2004.

 Oakland Raiders

 On March 8, 2004, he signed with the Oakland Raiders, reuniting with former offensive coordinator Norv Turner, who was now the head coach of the team.
-He only started 5 games because of a left knee injury and was placed on the injured reserve list on December 31.
+He only started five games because of a left knee injury and was placed on the injured reserve list on December 31.

 On March 4, 2005, he was waived and later re-signed on March 10.
 After starting all 16 games in the previous season, he was released on March 2, 2006.

+Post-NFL

+After retiring from the NFL, Stone became the offensive line coach for Valley Christian High School in San Jose, California.

 Personal life

-Stone is currently the offensive line coach for Valley Christian High School.
+Stone has five children, four of them are athletes in different sports.
+His son, Ron Stone Jr., was a linebacker for Washington State and two of his daughters were athletes at the University of Oregon in Eugene.
+His daughter Ronika played college volleyball and Ronna was a thrower on the track and field team.
+Ronnie did cheerleading.
+De`Ja is the eldest daughter.

+Stone is the father-in-law of Green Bay Packers quarterback Jordan Love, who married Ronika in 2025.